mccombspj/kurumastories/content/isuzu/bellett/CG-RI-Isuzu-Bellett-1600GTR-1969.md

 The engine is a little rough at its idling speed of 900rpm, and there is a lot of buzzing vibration.
-The very short shift lever protruding from the floor tunnel is a feature unique to Isuzu vehicles.
+The very short shift lever protruding from the floor tunnel is a unique feature of Isuzu vehicles.
 Its action has a nice "click" to it, but it takes quite a bit of force to operate.
 The clutch engages cleanly and smoothly.